 Where to Begin:

 You don’t need to reinvent the wheel and spend hours trying to create guidelines.
-The eight limbs of yoga has already done that for you with second limb of yoga, the niyamas.
+The eight limbs of yoga have already done that for you with the second limb of yoga, the niyamas.
 The niyamas are five principles that refer to your relationship with yourself.
 So let’s set up your space with the five niyamas in mind.

 1. Sauca (Purification)